palantir/conjure-java-runtime/readme.md

 HTTP Remoting Utilities
 =======================
-This repository holds a small collection of useful utilties for use with HTTP Remoting setups, in particular those that use Feign as a client and Jersey as a server.
+This repository holds a small collection of useful utilities for use with HTTP Remoting setups, in particular those that use Feign as a client and Jersey as a server.

 http-clients